Delay-Aware Diffusion Policy: Bridging the Observation-Execution Gap in Dynamic Tasks

 \section{Delay-Aware Diffusion Policy}

-Our work is motivated by the fact that inference delays inherent to real robotic systems create a gap between observation and execution, leading to slower actions in dynamic environments.
+Our work is motivated by the fact that inference delays inherent to real robotic systems create a gap between observation and execution, leading to actions that lag behind the current environment state in dynamic settings.
 This section first introduces our objective of DA-DP that explicitly models inference delay (Section~\ref{sec:da-dp-objective}).
-We then describe how DA-DP improves the diffusion policy framework at both the training-data level (Section~\ref{sec:delay-aware-data-processing}) and the algorithmic level (Section~\ref{sec:da-dp-policy}).
+We then describe how DA-DP improves DP at both the training-data level (Section~\ref{sec:delay-aware-data-processing}) and the algorithmic level (Section~\ref{sec:da-dp-policy}).
 An overview of the DA-DP framework is provided in Fig.~\ref{fig:overview}.